burlachenkok/exploring-python3/python3-note.md

 plt.show()
 ```

-With a little extra work, we can easily plot multiple lines at once, and add a title, legend, and axis labels:
+With a little extra work, we can easily plot multiple lines at once and add a title, legend, and axis labels:

 ```python
 import numpy as np